About 1 in 8 UK businesses is in creative industries

 Employment in the UK creative industries is growing at four times the rate of the UK workforce as whole, according to latest official statistics from the Department for Digital, Culture, Media and Sport (DCMS).

 The number of jobs in the UK's creative industries rose by 5 per cent in 2016, compared to the 1.2 per cent increase in the wider UK workforce.
-Almost 2m people are now employed in the UK's creative organisations, with a wider number making up the creative economy which also includes creative roles in non-creative organisations.
+Almost 2m people are now employed in the UK's creative organisations, with a wider number of 3.04m making up the creative economy which also includes creative roles in non-creative organisations.

 Source: DCMS Sector Estimates: Employment & Trade, July 2017.